teramon1/basic_econ/README.md

 ## INSTALLATION
 * Download a .zip copy or git clone it to your VPS
-* Put it in the **Resources** folder in a location of your choice and name it whatever
+* Put it in your **Resources** folder, in a location of your choice, and name it whatever
 * Edit the Config if needed
 * Start the script in your **server.cfg** by doing ensure *script name*